JustHumanz/justhumanz.github.io/_posts/sdn/2023-03-07-playing-with-ovn-v3.md

 ╰──➤ nc -lp 8118
 ```

-from vm2 to my laptop also fine
+from vm2 to my laptop also fine.

+all steps from part 1 until part 3 already on [my github](https://github.com/JustHumanz/OpenvSwitch-dojo),if you have some question you can open a issues